 Remote Pastoral Care

-Interview with Jeff Kane, Deputy Head Pastoral on the lockdown experience so far and providing pastoral care remotely.
+Interview with Jeff Kayne, Deputy Head Pastoral on the lockdown experience so far and providing pastoral care remotely.

 Q: What would you say have been the successes of our pastoral care provision during lockdown?